PaulaHarrison2/Coding-Portfolio/README.md

 But most importantly my husband.
 The man that has put food and drink in front of me for the last 8 weeks.
 The man that has convinced me I can do this when I struggled, and the man that has done all of this with barely a grunt of thanks in return. 💖

+And just incase you want to skip straight to my final project.
+Here is the link https://codepen.io/paulaharrison/full/qBvgPLd